 Scenario: The Engineering Sync

 A remote engineering team starts Monday sprint planning feeling disconnected.
-The manager uses the Engagement Matrix and chooses Show and Tell for Adults (15 minutes, sharing a desk item).
+The manager uses the Engagement Matrix and picks Show and Tell for Adults (15 minutes, sharing a desk item).
 The activity humanizes everyone, lowers tension, and prepares them for focused planning.
 Metrics: high camera-on attendance and positive feedback.

-How to Choose the Right Virtual Team Building Games for Your Team
+Choosing the Right Virtual Team Building Games for Your Team

 Do we need special software for virtual team building games?